What vs. Which

 Differences

-is used to ask questions when there are lots of answers.
-For example, when you ask; 'What is your favorite color?' the person can name many different colors.
+"What" is used when there is no clear limit or definitive choice among the options, or when the speaker is asking for general information.
+For example, when you ask; 'What is your favorite color?' the person can choose many different colors.

 What is its name?